aseldawy/CS167/Labs/Lab5/CS167_Lab5.md

 5. A few commands in the next sections may require more than 2 arguments.

 ### IV. `count-all` and `code-filter` (15 minutes)
-1. The `count-all` command should use the method `RDD#count` which is an action to count the total number of records in the input file.
+1. The `count-all` command should use the method [`RDD#count`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/rdd/RDD.html#count():Long) which is an action to count the total number of records in the input file.
 Below is the expected output for the two sample files.
 ```text
 Total count for file 'nasa_19950801.tsv' is 30969
 Total count for file '19950630.23-19950801.00.tsv' is 1891709
 ```

 2. The `code-filter` command should count the lines that match a desired response code.
 The desired code is provided as a third command line argument.
-This method should use the `filter` transformation followed by the `count` action.
+This method should use the [`filter`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/rdd/RDD.html#filter(f:T=>Boolean):org.apache.spark.rdd.RDD[T]) transformation followed by the `count` action.
 Below is the expected output for the two sample files.
 ```text
 Total count for file 'nasa_19950801.tsv' with response code 200 is 27972
 Total count for file '19950630.23-19950801.00.tsv' with response code 302 is 46573